p Skilllinx - Training and Development

 PowerFactory is a leading power system analysis software application for use in analysing generation, transmission, distribution, and industrial systems.
 Since its start, PowerFactory software has expanded to provide a wide range of analysis features necessary for the planning, operation, and maintenance of any power system component.

 The majority of power system analysis issues can be resolved by a variety of commercial products.
 However, there are significant differences between these packages in terms of computing efficiency, result validity, and integration.
 In terms of combined modeling capabilities and solution methods, DIgSILENT PowerFactory is the industry leader.
 It offers all the necessary models and methods for contemporary power systems.
 It covers the full range of functionality from standard features to highly sophisticated and advanced applications including wind power, distributed generation, real-time simulation, and performance monitoring for system testing and supervision.
-This course's primary goal is to familiarize participants with the many capabilities of the DIgSILENT power system analysis and simulation software.

 Course Objectives